AntonisGkortzis/BuildAutomationToolsDemoProject/README.md

 ```
 Note that the histogramgenerator-0.0.1-SNAPSHOT.jar is not executable.

-## Build with Gradle
-//work in progress...

 ## How to..
 1) Setup Maven in Windows - [video tutorial](https://www.youtube.com/watch?v=JhZcaL-QRdQ&feature=youtu.be)
 2) Setup Maven in Linux.
 Execute ```sudo apt update && sudo apt install maven``` in a terminal.
-3) Setup Gradle in Windows.
-Similarly to 1) Maven, download the latest binaries from the official [web page](https://gradle.org/releases/) and apply the same steps.
-4) Setup Gradle in Linux.
-Follow the [official instructions](https://gradle.org/install/#manually).